wso2/cellery/README.md

       $ cellery build helloworld/helloworld.bal [repo/]organization/image_name:version
     --------------------------------------------------------
     ```
 2. The above step will auto generate a cellery file in the location: hello-world-cell/hello-world-cell.bal with below content.
+This file is implemented in [Ballerina](https://ballerina.io/) - A Cloud Native Programming Language.
 The cell `helloCell` consists of one component defined as `helloComponent` and it has one web ingress with default vhost `hello-world.com`.
 An environment variable `HELLO_NAME`with default value `Cellery` is used by `helloComponent` to render the webpage.
 By passing the  parameters in the runtime, the vhost entry and
 env variable HELLO_NAME can be modified.